Thanoon12k/background_remover/README.md

  ## Getting Started with Development 🚀

 ### Prerequisites
-Ensure you have Python and pip installed on your machine.
+Ensure you have Python - version 3.11.5 recommanded - and pip installed on your machine.
 ### Installation

 ## Steps: